 We have a strong reputation for high quality teaching driven by outstanding research, and delivered in a supportive and inspiring environment.
-We are ranked second in the Guardian University Guide for 2014 entry.
+We are We are ranked in equal 4th place for Physics by The Times & Sunday Times University League Table 2015

 High Quality Research